 3. Choose an E-Loading Method

 You have two options to start your loading business.
-One is to become an exclusive reseller for a telecommunications company like Globe, Smart, or Sun.
-The other is to become a member of a third-party distributor (the most popular one being LoadCentral) that enables you to have a load retailer SIM for all networks.
+One is to become an exclusive reseller for a telecommunications company like Globe, Smart, and DITO.
+The other is to become a member of a third-party distributor (the most popular one being LoadCentral) that enables you to be a load retailer SIM for all networks.